 - Move more.
 Get at least 30 to 60 minutes of moderately intense physical activity most days of the week.

 - Stop smoking.
 If you don’t smoke, don’t start.
 If you do smoke, quit.
 Talk to your doctor about ways to help you quit.

 - Stick to a sleep schedule.
-People who don’t get enough sleep have a higher risk of obesity, high blood pressure, heart attack and diabetes.
-Get eight hours of sleep each night.
+People who don’t get enough sleep have a higher risk of obesity, high blood pressure, heart attack, and diabetes.

 - Schedule screenings.
 Women should get their blood pressure checked at least every two years – their cholesterol measured at least once every five years starting at age 20 if they have risk factors for heart disease, such as obesity or high blood pressure.
 Since diabetes is a risk factor for developing heart disease, you may want to consider being screened for diabetes.